Next: Spiral Structure

 , Figure 3.4 shows that HII regions are observed mainly in

-the region with but those are seldom seen in the outer low-density region.
+but those are seldom seen in the outer low-density

 This seems the gravitational instability plays an important role.